tambetm/allenAI/README.md

 This is the code that got our team "Cappucino Monkeys" 4th place at [The Allen AI Science Challenge](https://www.kaggle.com/c/the-allen-ai-science-challenge/leaderboard) Kaggle competition.

+In this competition your program has to do well in standardized 8th grade science exam.
+The exam consists of multiple choice questions spanning biology, chemistry, physics, math and so on.
+Each question has four possible answers, of which exactly one is correct.

 We ended up ensembling 5 deep learning models and 3 information retrieval models.
-You will find the code for the models below.
+Most of the code was written during one week at [DeepHack.Q&A](http://qa.deephack.me/) hackathon in Moscow.

 ## Dataset

 Firstly the crucial part of our solution was the dataset.
-We collected 5M question-answer pairs from websites such as [Studystack](http://www.studystack.com/).
+We collected 5M question-answer pairs from websites such as [Studystack](http://www.studystack.com/), [Flashcardmachine](http://www.flashcardmachine.com/) and [Quizlet](https://quizlet.com/).
 You can download part of the dataset below:

  * [Studystack](https://drive.google.com/file/d/0B0fFJSGDUPcgUFJpTVl3QXhnNTQ/view?usp=sharing) (454743 questions)

 Unpack the data to `data` folder.
 The same data is used both for training deep learning models and in information retrieval approach.
+Unfortunately the usage terms don't let us publish the Flashcardmachine and Quizlet portions.

 You will also need `training_set.tsv`, `validation_set.tsv` and/or `test_set.tsv` provided by Allen Institute.
 Unfortunately these are not available for download any more, but those who participated in the competition probably have them.
 Copy them to `data` folder as well.

 ## Deep Learning Model

 Our deep learning approach was inspired by a paper from IBM Watson group: [LSTM-based Deep Learning Models for Non-factoid Answer Selection](http://arxiv.org/abs/1511.04108).
-We used RNN (GRU) to get sentence vector for both question and answer.
-Then we used cosine ranking loss to make cosine similarity for the question and the right answer bigger than for the wrong answer, by some margin.
+We used recurrent neural networks to get sentence vector for both question and answer.
+Then we used cosine ranking loss to make cosine similarity for the question and the right answer bigger than for the question and wrong answer (by some margin).

 One nice trick was, that we didn't have 3 separate (shared) branches in the network, but instead used one network and combined questions, right answers and wrong answers sequentially in batch.
 Loss function considered every third sample in batch as question, every other third as right answer and another third as wrong answer.
 This simplified the network architecture greatly and made it possible to use it in prediction phase with any number of answers.

-As our dataset had only right answers, we needed to produce wrong answers ourselves.
+Our dataset had only right answers, but loss function needed wrong answers as well, so we had to produce them  ourselves.
 This is called "negative sampling" (right answer is the "positive sample" and wrong answer is the "negative sample").
 We used strategy similar to [Google FaceNet](http://arxiv.org/abs/1503.03832) to choose wrong answers from the same (macro)batch.

 For the network to learn well, it is useful to not feed random wrong answers to it, but those that are "hard".
 That means answers that are wrong, but close to question in the cosine distance.
 But if you feed only the hardest questions to the network, it fails to converge, it is just "too hard".
 Instead people have found that using "semi-hard negative samples" - answers, which are further than right answer, but still within the margin - works best.
 And that's what we did.

 Another important feature was that after each epoch we tested our model on Allen AI training set and included the accuracy in the file name of saved weights.
 This allowed to track much easier how the currently trained models are doing and which can be killed to make room for subsequent experiments.
 At some point we had 10 GPUs running different experiments.